troii/Rudeltippen/README.md

 You need to restart Rudeltippen in order for the changes to take place.

-Load Balancer
+Load balancer
 ------------------

-As mentioned [here][9] you can use a load balancer with multiple Rudeltippen applications.
-After you have set up your Front-End HTTP Server for this purpose you need to set a different port for each Rudeltippen Application and set thos ports in your Front-End HTTP Server configuration.
+As mentioned [in the Play documentation][9] you can use a load balancer with multiple Rudeltippen applications.
+You need to set a different port for each Rudeltippen application and set these ports in your Front-End HTTP Server configuration.
-The Jobs Rudeltippen executes do not know about how many instances you run and will by default run in each instance.
+The jobs Rudeltippen executes do not know about how many instances you run and will by default run in each instance.
 To avoid this, you can set the name of the application- and the job-instance.
-Rudeltippen will only execute Jobs in the instance where appname and jobinstance name match.
+Rudeltippen will only execute Jobs in an instance where the name of the appname and jobinstance matches.

 ```bash
 application.name=rudeltippen